levuvietphong/pyTCR/joss/paper.md

 w_h = \mathbf{V} \cdot \nabla h
 \end{equation}

-where $h$ is the topographic height and $\mathbf{V}$ is the total horizontal wind velocity given as the vector sum of the storm gradient wind (excluding the radial component) and environmental background wind.
+where $h$ is the topographic height and $\mathbf{V}$ is the total horizontal wind velocity **is this the same as total wind?** given as the vector sum of the storm gradient wind **storm gradient wind or gradient wind** (excluding the radial component) and environmental background wind.
 Third, $w_t$ denotes the vertical wind velocity component arising from time dependence of the storm's vorticity (vortex stretching):

 \begin{equation}